Resume Tips for Applying to Out-of-State Jobs

 One of the simplest and most effective ways to indicate your openness to relocation is by including a brief phrase in parentheses next to your city and zip code at the top of your Resume.

-When choosing your phrasing, be intentional.
-“Open to relocation” signals flexibility, while “actively seeking relocation” conveys a stronger level of committment.
-It’s best to avoid vague or hesitant language like “may consider relocating” or “relocation possible,” which can raise more questions than they answer.
+When choosing your phrasing, I recommend “open to relocation” or “actively seeking relocation” However, it’s best to avoid vague language like “may consider relocating” or “relocation possible”.

-Your Resume’s career profile (aka executive summary) is prime real estate for capturing attention and communicating your message.
-If relocation is a central part of your job search, this is an option to consider.
+In addition to tweaking the contact information, your Resume’s career profile (aka executive summary) is prime real estate for capturing attention and communicating your message.

 Keep this callout short and confident.
 Avoid overexplaining or apologizing for not being local.
 Instead, treat your relocation goal as a natural part of your career progression.